-a) Residential Setbacks
+Residential Setbacks

 Outdoor uses shall be setback a minimum of 200 feet from any abutting non-PRA residential use or parcel with a residential future land use designation, unless approved by the BCC as or in conjunction with a Conditional Use approval.
-This shall include vehicular access and parking for vehicular related uses such as gasoline sales, car washes, or drive through facilities, but excluding uses such as passive parks, plazas and squares.
-[Ord.
+This shall include vehicular access and parking for vehicular related uses such as gasoline sales, car washes, or drive through facilities [Ord.
 2010-022]